 This was true of films where Khan had lead roles (the actor’s first leading role came as late as 2001 when he starred in Asif Kapadia’s festival darling The Warrior, a film that convinced him not to give up on acting) as well as films where he was nothing more than a passing mention.
 Yet, the depth of his performances and the effect that their emotional sincerity could invoke in you was indistinguishable: Sajjan Fernandes, the lonely widower in Ritesh Batra’s The Lunchbox lit up the screen in ways that were as invigorating as his cameo as a ghost in Vishal Bharadwaj’s seminal Haider.
 Despite their overall finesse, both these films immediately falter if you try imagining them without the quiet but piercing presence of Khan.
 That’s perhaps the most fitting metaphor for Khan’s contribution to Bollywood: Even when the industry dictated that he remain on the sidelines, his craft made the industry whole.

-In an Instagram post, Homi Adjania who directed Khan in last month’s Angrezi Medium, which marked the last film of his career, recollected a conversation where the actor had revealed his disinterest in stardom.
+In an Instagram post last year, Homi Adjania who directed Khan Angrezi Medium, which marked the last film of his career, recollected a conversation where the actor had revealed his disinterest in stardom.
 Some might argue that the commercial mechanisms – a chiselled body and jawline, big-budget projects, and social media theatrics – that guarantee stardom weren’t compatible with Khan in the first place.
 It’s both true and the farthest thing from the truth: Irrfan Khan looked nothing like what Bollywood has over the years breathlessly convinced us that a Hindi film hero should look like.
 He didn’t break into dance at the drop of a hat, guarantee an inspiring happily-ever-after, or stretch his hands and instantly sell romance the way Shah Rukh Khan can.
 But here’s the thing: The embrace of stardom hinges on an actor’s ability to compromise.
 If the versatility of his filmography, cutting across language, religion, country, and film industries, is any proof, Irrfan Khan wasn’t an actor who compromised, either to the demands of time, box-office profits, or fame.

 By not looking like just another stock image in an industry packed to the rafters with actors willing to turn into one, Khan envisioned a space where the cult of a character outlived that of the actor essaying him.
 If you ask me anything about Irrfan Khan, I’ll be able to tell you nothing new.
 I’ll probably write the exact kind of praise that numerous obituaries are already proclaiming about his unanimous likeability, inimitable talent, or how he reacted to his role being cut in Mira Nair’s Salaam Bombay.